-Thus, the potential difference between two points on the wire is directly proportional to the length of the wire between the two points, provided (i) the wire is of uniform cross section, (ii) the current through the wire is the same and (iii) temperature of the wire remains constant.
+Thus, the potential difference between two points on the wire is directly proportional to the length of the wire between them provided the wire is of uniform cross section, the current through the wire is the same and temperature of the wire remains constant.
 Uses of potentiometer are discussed below.

-9.4.2 Uses of Potentiometer:
+9.4.2 Use of Potentiometer:

-A) To Compare emf of Cells
+A) To Compare emf. of Cells